akvo/akvo-flow-docs/docs/dashboard/4-data.rst

    The bulk upload section of the Data tab.

-There are two ways to load files into the bulk uploader once you've copied them onto a computer from your device.
+The first step is to get the data from the device.
+To do this, follow these steps:

+1. Connect the device to a computer using a USB cable, so you can see the contents of the sd-card.

+2. Go to the folder where the data is stored.
+When using FLOW app with version below 2.0, this is the 'surveyal' folder, inside the 'fieldsurvey' folder.
+For FLOW apps with version larger than 2.0, this is the 'data' folder inside the 'akvoflow' folder.

+3. Create a single zip file of the entire folder (so the 'surveyal' or the 'data' folder).

+4. Move the zip file to the computer.

+Secondly, you need to upload the data using the dashboard.
+There are two ways to do this.
 First, you can drag and drop them into the box on the dashboard, which will start the upload right away.
 Second, you can click "select from computer" and select the files to upload.

-The files you upload must be .zip or .jpg files.

 Note: Navigating away from the page while the upload is in progress, either by navigating elsewhere on the dashboard or closing the browser window will interrupt and cancel the upload in progress.